-- NVQ in Health Level 3, Allied Health Profession Support (Clinical Imaging or Radiotherapy) - In Scotland, a Higher National Certificate. - Higher education qualifications, for example Certificates or Diplomas of Higher Education, or Foundation Degrees, embedding the skills and knowledge requirements of the National Occupational Standards within them.
+- Additional (S/NVQ 3) units, professionally developed and accredited, similar to the one recently introduced in mammography; these are likely to be developed following approval of the national occupational standards (NOS) and to be available to the NHS later in 2003 or early in 2004. - Work-place based learning units, developed locally to meet specific service needs, preferably in conjunction with a local FE or HE provider, or an NHS Trust's training unit and based on the NOS.
+These would need to be of a similar or higher standard to that of an S/NVQ 3 unit. - Higher education qualifications, for example Certificates or Diplomas of Higher Education, or Foundation Degrees, again embedding NOS within them.
 Where such qualifications are offered, they are expected to provide a broad higher education experience that is relevant to the role and function of the assistant practitioner, but which also supports some advanced standing in the context of a BSc/BSc (Hons) degree in radiography.